Guide to inflammation.

 Inflammation plays significant role in major diseases including heart

 disease, cancer, stroke and Alzheimer.
-Autistic disorder, cancers,
+Autistic disorder, lymphoma,

-arthritis, fibromyalgia and chronic fatigue are all due to inflammation.
+arthritis, fibromyalgia and chronic fatigue, small fiber are all due to inflammation.

 that follows an injury, bug bite or other surface wound.
 But it also

 exists in tissue far below the skin, and scientists are now convinced